wp-shortcake/shortcake/readme.txt

 * Fix alignment of attachment previews with long filenames.
 * Bug fix: Set an initial value on select fields (previously, no value would be set for a select field unless the user interacts with the field).
 * Enhancement/fix: Reuse one copy of the media modal and reset its state upon closing, rather than creating duplicate markup each time the modal is accessed.
-* Compatability: Uses "full" version of select2.js 4.0.3 to prevent plugin conflicts with other plugins which expect the full version to be enqueued.
+* Compatibility: Uses "full" version of select2.js 4.0.3 to prevent plugin conflicts with other plugins which expect the full version to be enqueued.
-* Compatability: Add `SELECT2_NOCONFLICT` flag to load Select2 in a unique namespace to prevent conflicts with other plugins which are loading select2.js version 3.
+* Compatibility: Add `SELECT2_NOCONFLICT` flag to load Select2 in a unique namespace to prevent conflicts with other plugins which are loading select2.js version 3.
 * Added Norwegian translation.
 * Multiple coding style fixes.